foreverphoenix/the-phoenix-flavour/content/wtp/installation/getting-started.md

   Requirements and preliminary instructions.
 ---

+## Warning

 While Wabbajack takes care of 99% of the work, there are still some steps that need to be completed by the user.
-The **Installation** section will take you through the process from start to finish and you are expected to follow it to the letter.
+The **Installation** section will take you through the process from start to finish and **you are expected to follow it to the letter**.

 ## Requirements